Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Impact of stars on the subhalo population

 \subsection{Results}

-We consider four different configurations for the evaluation of the tidal effects. \emph{(i) smooth only:} the tidal radius is entirely defined by Eq.~(\ref{eq:rt_smooth}). \emph{(ii) smooth+stars:} on top of the smooth effect only the individual encounters with stars are included. \emph{(iii) smooth+disk:} on top of the smooth effect only the disk shocking effect is included. \emph{(iv) smooth+stars+disk:} all effects are taken into account.
-In \refig{Mt_vs_m200} we show the final tidal mass in terms of the original cosmological mass for the different stripping configurations and three concentrations at a distance $R=8$ kpc from the Galactic center.
-The dominant effect of baryons on small subhalos with initial mass $m_{200} \lesssim 1$ M$_\odot$ are the individual encounters.
-On the contrary, for larger subhalos, baryonic stripping is mostly due to the disk shocking. \\
+We can now present our final and complete results for the tidal stripping calculation (including disruption) at the level of a subhalo population.
+We consider four different configurations for the evaluation of the tidal effects. (i) {\em Smooth only}: the tidal radius is entirely defined by the Jacobi radius \refeq{rt_smooth}). (ii) {\em Smooth+stars}: on top of the smooth stripping, only individual encounters with stars are included. (iii) {\em Smooth+disk:} same as (ii), but only the disk-shocking effect is included. (iv) {\em Smooth+stars+disk:} all effects are included.
+In \refig{Mt_vs_m200}, we show the final tidal subhalo mass in terms of the original cosmological mass for the different stripping configurations and three different concentrations, at a distance $R=8$ kpc from the Galactic center.
+The dominant effect of baryonic tidal stripping on small subhalos with initial mass $m_{200} \lesssim 1$ M$_\odot$ originates in individual stellar encounters.
+In contrast, for more massive subhalos, baryonic stripping is mostly due to the disk shocking.